-- 1. Impairment in social interaction as evidenced by delayed, absent, or atypical ability to relate to individuals or the environment; - 2.
-Impairment in verbal or nonverbal language skills used for social communication - 3.
-Restricted or repetitive patterns of behavior, interests, or activities; - 4.
-The core features identified in 1, 2, and 3 occur across settings. - 5.
-The student demonstrates a need for special education as defined in rule 6A-6.03411(1)(kk), F.A.C.
+- Uneven developmental profile as evidenced by inconsistencies across or within the domains of language, social interaction, adaptive behavior, or cognitive skills - 2.
+Impairment in social interaction as evidenced by delayed, absent, or atypical ability to relate to people or the environment - 3.
+Impairment in verbal or nonverbal language or social communication skills - 4.
+Restricted repetitive or stereotyped patterns of behavior, interests, or activities - 5.
+The student demonstrates a need for special education